-Second, I conduct research on the interaction and interplay between Avicennan metaphysics and Shiʿi philosophical theology in the period between the thirteenth and seventeenth centuries.
-The leading protagonists whose philosophical writings I study are: Nasir al-Din Tusi, the philosophers of Bahrain, al-Hilli, and the Safavid-era philosophers such as Mulla Sadra and Fayz Kashani.
-Of central importance to my research are the following topics: debates on religious epistemology, conceptions of the metaphysics of divine justice, the nature and attributes of God, definitions of the intellect, and Islamic ethical theories with reference to moral objectivism and theistic subjectivism.
+In theology, I conduct research on the interaction and interplay between Avicennan metaphysics, Akbarian mysticism, and Shiʿi philosophical theology in the period between the thirteenth and seventeenth centuries.
+The leading protagonists whose writings I study are: Nasir al-Din al-Tusi (d.
+1274), the philosophers of Bahrain, al-ʿAllama al-Hilli (d.
+1325), and the Safavid-era philosophers such as Mulla Sadra (d.
+1635) and Fayz Kashani (d.
+1680).
+Of central importance to my research are the following topics: religious epistemology and the place of Shiʿi scriptures, theories of imamate, the metaphysical conception of the Shiʿi Imam, and the reception of Ibn ʿArabi (d.
+1240) and critiques of Sufism and monism in philosophical Shiʿism.

-Third, I am interested in the philosophical and intellectual dimensions of Shiʿism in Late Antiquity and the early medieval period.
-I turn my attention to the philosophical content of early Shiʿi traditions (i.e., of the ghulat and rationalists) and modes of spirituality, addressing such topics as conceptions of belief, cosmology, the nature of man, philosophical eschatology, the metaphysical nature of the Imam, rationalism and proto-theology, and general metaphysical speculations.
-I attempt to trace the provenance of philosophical doctrines and intellectual concepts key to the genesis of early Shiʿism and its concomitant philosophical traditions.
-In the main, and as means of comparison with post-Islamic philosophical traditions, I engage with Christian and Jewish philosophical writings (from 400-900 AD) in Arabic, Syriac, and, pending further training, Hebrew.
+In intellectual history, I study the doctrines and doctrinal development of Shiʿi Islam between Late Antiquity and the late medieval period.
+I turn my attention to such topics as conceptions of God, the nature of belief (orthodoxy) and disbelief (heresy), philosophical esotericism and occultism (including early gnostic literature), cosmological anthropology, apocalypticism, the nature of man, philosophical eschatology, the metaphysical nature of the Imam, rationalism and proto-theology, and general metaphysical speculations in the Shiʿi literature.
+To a lesser extent, I also attempt to trace the provenance of philosophical doctrines and intellectual concepts key to the genesis of early Shiʿism and its concomitant philosophical traditions.
+In the main, and as means of comparison with post-Islamic philosophical traditions, I engage with Christian and Jewish philosophical writings (from 400-900 AD) in Arabic, Syriac, and, pending on-going training, Hebrew.

 Dr. A. Bdaiwi studied at the Universities of London and Exeter, and received his PhD in Arabic and Islamic Philosophy from the University of Exeter (2014).
 He spent three years as a lecturer in Islamic and Iranian intellectual history at the University of St Andrews (2013-2016).
 In January 2016 he was Visiting Scholar of Medieval Studies at the College of William and Mary.
 Since August 2016 he is Assistant Professor of Medieval Arabic Philosophy at Leiden University.
 He is also a member of the Leiden University Centre for the Study of Islam and Society (LUCIS).

-I teach the following courses at undergraduate (BA) level: History of Philosophy, Introduction to Medieval Philosophy, and Classical Readings.
+I teach the following courses at undergraduate (BA) level: History of Philosophy, Introduction to Medieval Philosophy, Introduction to Shiʿi Islam, and Classical Readings.

 No relevant ancillary activities